 - Always wear a helmet

-- If biking at night, you must use the provided lights.
-If you get a ticket, you will need to pay for it.
+- If biking at night, you must use a light.
+If you get a ticket, you will need to pay for it

 - Stay in designated bikes lanes around town

 - Wear visible, bright colors, especially at night

 - Follow the rules of the road, read the road signs, and stay alert.

 - Bikes should be locked securely through the front tires then the bike frame and finally to a bicycle rack